abelxmendoza/Farmer-Fox-Chicken-Seeds-Problem/README.md

 ## Contents

 * `BFS.py`: The Python script that implements the BFS algorithm to solve the problem.
 It adheres to PEP 8 guidelines and includes comments for clarity and readability.
+  `BFStree.py`: The Python script that makes the diagram for this problem

 ## Usage